SecretFox/DressingRoomTweaks/README.md

 # DressingRoomTweaks
 **Features**
 * Lets you move left/right dressing room panels, panels must be dragged from the background(not title).
-* Adds Keybinds for browsing the dressing room
+* Adds Keybinds for browsing the dressing room  (can be disabled)
 * Adds Favorite and Trash buttons.
+* Disables idle animations while in dressing room (can be disabled)

 **About: Keybinds**
 * Up/Down to scroll through clothes.